KC2634/economic_quiz_app/README.md

 ### Code Design Document
-This is a class diagram that demonstrates the relationship between the parent and child.
+This is a class diagram that demonstrates the relationship between the parent (EconomicQuizApp) and child (tk.Tk).
 ![Figure 5:Class diagram of app](Class_diagram.png)

 **Figure 5:** Class Diagram